snap-stanford/snap-python/doc/source/reference/composite.rst

         Get the key at the current position in the iterator.

-   Below is some code demonstrating the use of the :class:`THash` type:
+   Below is some code demonstrating the use of the :class:`THashSetKeyI` type:

       >>> hs1 = snap.TIntSet()
       >>> hs1.AddKey(0)